aig0216/aig0216.github.io/projects.md

 Years: (2018 - Present)

 Snow in forested regions is essential to surrounding ecosystems and downstream users.
-Studying snow and forest interactions is essential to understand how snow accumulates and melts in forests.
+Studying snow and forest interactions is important to understand how snow accumulates and melts in forests.
 At Sagehen Creek Field Site in the Sierra Nevada, we measured snow albedo, snow impurities, and the snowpack energy balance for the Water Year of 2019.
+In the Water Year of 2020 we will repeat our field study.